dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Mewtwo finds itself fitting well into various Types due to its simply high stats.
+Not being an Ice-type itself, nor having an Ice-type Fast Move to work with, any usual Mewtwo with **Confusion** can learn the Charge Move **Ice Beam** to suddenly make it a dominating Ice-type attacker, surpassing even Mamoswine.
+Granted, if your opponent isn't weak to Psychic-type, or even worse resists it, then you're better off with a proper Ice-type Pokemon for the constant Super-Effective damage.

+Remember, Mewtwo is (by an *extreme* margin) [the most powerful Psychic-type Pokemon in the game](#mewtwo---the-most-powerful-pokemon), and will stay there forever.
+If you don't need it for the Ice-type, then build a **Double-Psychic Moveset** instead.

 ### Kyogre - Arctic Whale
 ![Kyogre](https://img.pokemondb.net/sprites/home/normal/kyogre.png)

 > Waterfall + Blizzard
 {:.note title="Optimal Moveset"}
 {:.faded}

+Once again, not an Ice-type Pokemon, and not having an Ice-type Fast Move, but Kyogre is still as strong as Glaceon, as long as your opponent has a weakness to Water-type moves so that **Waterfall** doesn't slow you down.
+You're always better off giving Kyogre a [**Double-Water Moveset**](#kyogre---leviathan-stay-tuned), but if you have no proper Ice-type attackers, Kyogre will do what you need.

 ## Electric-Type